Was That Fraud

 • Exaggerated complaints about injury, disabilities (fake slip/falls, worker’s compensation, or disability claims)

-• Providing misrepresenting information on insurance applications
+• Misrepresenting information on insurance applications

-• Providing false information regarding the date of loss to an insurance company
+• Providing false information to an insurance company regarding the date of loss

 • Providing false insurance coverage to medical professionals